seantheman1/Gfps/README.md

 ## Overview

 [A simple fps monitor for garry's mod]

-Example:
 This addon is designed to monitor (frames per second) in game.
-It provides detailed statistics, including Average FPS, Minimum FPS, and graphical representations to track the performance over time.
+It provides detailed statistics, including Average FPS, Minimum FPS, Frametime, 1% lows, 5% lows and graphical representations to track the performance over time.

 ## Features